ABeldjoudi/ABeldjoudi.github.io/SUPPORT.md

 A: Use the "Sign in with Google" or "Sign in with Apple" option.
 We don't store passwords.

 **Q: How do I delete my account?**
-A: Email us at abdelkaderbeldjoudi8@gmail.com with your request.
+A: Email us at abdelkaderbeldjoudi8@gmail.com with your request, or log in to your account, in Setting, click on "Cancel My Account"

 **Q: Is my location data shared?**
 A: No. Your walking routes are stored locally on your device only.
 See our [Privacy Policy](./PRIVACY.md).